 The Bloc Party-esque guitar/bass melody on “Running” is one of the album’s most compelling (albeit pretty standard) components, but its inclusion feels like seeing someone turn up to a party in 2020 (we all remember parties, don’t we?) armed with a Nintendo Wii.
 It’s let down further by the deeply inoffensive drums, and the mixing draws unwelcome attention to their general drought of creativity across the album.
 “Connect the Dots” is equally impressionless; one of a selection of tracks here that sound like they should be playing over a Made in Chelsea scene transition.

-“Fall in Love”’s synthesised drums are loud but blunt and thrill-free, and they feel too ’80s for their own good.
+The synthesised drums on “Fall in Love” are loud but blunt and thrill-free, and they feel too ’80s for their own good.
 The following track, “Coincidence of Fate”, sounds like one of the Killers’ less inspired tracks, again lacking any punch or intrigue.
 By this point I’m too bored to care.